diyefi/Puma-HowTo/doc/spin1/configuring_bom.md

   - Enter 1
   - Only wide-band lambdas are supported at this time.

-- **EGT**: Thermocouple driver
+- **EGT**: Thermocouple driver IC
+  - In Spin1, this one is a bit crippled.
+    - It only supports up to 500°C temperatures as-it's currently configured.
+    - The EGT would support up to 1200°C, if it would be supplied with 12V instead of 5V
-  - You'll probably not need this.
+  - You'll not use this, so enter 0

-- **TCPL**: Thermistors
+- **TCPL**: Thermistor filtering circuits
-  - In most cases, you'll use two: One for the inlet air temperature, another for the coolant temperature.
-This includes the filtering circuitry, not the sensors.
+  - In most cases, you'll use two:
+    - One for the inlet air temperature
+    - Another for the coolant temperature.

 - **AN**: General purpose analog inputs
   - Spin 1 doesn't need this.